 AMSSA provides ongoing support to British Columbia’s settlement and language community and offers a diverse range of capacity building services for Immigration, Refugees and Citizenship Canada (IRCC) contract holders.
 Our services include:

 Settlement Net is a password protected website and database that provides the settlement sector with reliable and timely information and resources on immigration, resettlement and migration.
 Every Tuesday morning, subscribers receive a weekly update e-mail that includes the latest Settlement related news, updates, initiatives and resources.
+Settlement Net is free for all to join.

 Migration Matters Info Sheets

-Migration Matters Info Sheets are valuable two-page fact sheets that summarize statistics and provide the latest expert analysis and research materials on a range of settlement and integration topics.
+Migration Matters Info Sheets are two-page fact sheets that summarize statistics and provide the latest expert analysis and research materials on a range of settlement and integration topics.

 View past copies of Migration Matters here